msqd/harp/docs/contribute/makefile.rst

     # 4. Use testcontainers for database tests (like CI)
     TESTCONTAINERS_RYUK_DISABLED=true uv run pytest tests/...

-For more details on the CI process and troubleshooting, see :doc:`ci`.
+For more details on the CI process and troubleshooting, see :doc:`testing/ci`.

 Working with Frontend
 ^^^^^^^^^^^^^^^^^^^^^